-After your workplace is unionized, CUPE helps build your local union, bargain a contract and educate your members.
+After your workplace is unionized, CUPE helps to build your local union, bargain a contract and educate your members.
 A CUPE staff National Representative will be assigned to help you.
 You may decide that your workplace should have its own CUPE local, or you may want to join a CUPE local that already represents workers like you.
 These choices are yours to make as CUPE members, with the advice and guidance of your National Representative.

 When you bargain your collective agreement, your National Representative will work with you to decide what terms of employment are important at your workplace, and what protection you need in your collective agreement.
-CUPE's National Representatives are experienced negotiators, who can also get additional support from specialists in CUPE's Research, Communications, Legal and Health & Safety Departments.
-Bargaining a first collective agreement can be a challenge, but The Labour Relations Act requires both the employer and union to bargain in good faith (LRA, section 62).
+CUPE National Representatives are experienced negotiators, and can also get additional support from specialists in CUPE's Research, Communications, Legal and Health & Safety Departments.
+Bargaining a first collective agreement can be a challenge, but the Labour Act requires both the employer and union to make a reasonable effort to bargain (Act, section 22).